-Shalbhasana was named after a great yogi Shalabh who disclosed this pose to cure the back problems.
-Shalbhasana or locust pose is a prone asana which is practised after laying on the stomach.
+Shalbhasana was named after a great yogi Shalabh who disclosed this pose to cure back problems.
+Shalbhasana or locust pose is a prone asana that is practised after laying on the stomach.

 Gently lie down in prone position, straighten legs, palms facing up, pointing the toes and hands apart from the body.

 - Inhale and lift up one of the legs at 60 degrees.

 - Place the other leg’s foot underneath this leg for supporting Sacrum.

 - Hold your breath until the lungs allow.